-It’s now February, and the weather’s only constant feature is unpleasantness.
-As Hoosiers retreat into the warm indoors from the cold, many may not realize the potential health risks found inside their home.
+Prepare yourself for the winters season.
+As this unpleasant weather forces many people to retreat into the warm indoors from the cold, they may not realize the potential health risks found right inside their home.

-Lisa Caldwell, head of the Indoor Air Quality Program at the Marion Public Health Department, said indoor air may carry unhealthy contaminates, and neglecting air quality inside your home can lead to asthmatic conditions, carbon monoxide poisoning and possibly even lung cancer.
+Lisa Caldwell, head of the an Indoor Air Quality Program said, "indoor air may carry unhealthy contaminates, and neglecting air quality inside your home can lead to asthmatic conditions, carbon monoxide poisoning and possibly even lung cancer."
 Therefore, following a few tips to ensure quality indoor air is important to staying healthy in the winter.

 Contaminants that corrupt air quality such as mold thrive in wet and dirty areas, so keep up with vacuuming, sweeping, mopping, washing dishes and other household chores.